PriyankaSelvan/eXpress-Data-Path--Setup/index.md

-## What is XDP
+## XDP
-Todo

-## What this page contains and does not contain
-Todo
+Express Data Path is a programmable fast packet processor in the kernel.
+Details about XDP can be found [here](https://dl.acm.org/citation.cfm?id=3281443), and [here](https://developers.redhat.com/blog/2018/12/06/achieving-high-performance-low-latency-networking-with-xdp-part-1/).
+This article contains the steps to setup a development environment for XDP.

 ## Setup